yusufklncc/Hackintosh-for-All-Computers/tools/README.md

     python3 tools/coverage.py
     python3 tools/coverage.py --names

-The measured answer: no Intel config has any bounded capability.
-All 35 AMD configs stop at Darwin **22.99.99**, macOS 13.
-Above that - Sonoma, Sequoia, Tahoe - the AMD kernel patches no longer apply, which lines up with AMD_Vanilla carrying a fourth `cpuid_cores_per_package` patch for 22.4.0-25.99.99 that this tree does not have.
+The measured answer: no Intel config has any bounded capability, and since the AMD profiles took upstream's full patch set, every AMD capability reaches Darwin **25.99.99**.
+The one exception is `GenuineIntel to AuthenticAMD`, which upstream deliberately ends at 20.99.99 because `Bypass GenuineIntel check panic` takes over above it.

 This is also the honest answer to "should there be a `--macos` axis".
-Measured against the tree, macOS targeting only varies for AMD, and there it is a missing patch rather than a profile dimension.
+Measured against the tree, macOS targeting only ever varied for AMD, and there it was a stale patch set rather than a profile dimension.

 ## Continuous validation